 The complaint form to use is here.

-Employees also have the option of contacting the California Bureau of State Audits (BSA).
-There are two ways to share information with the BSA: Call the Whistleblower Hotline at (800) 952-5665, or mail it to Investigations, Bureau of State Audits, 555 Capitol Mall, Suite 300, Sacramento, CA 95814.
+Employees also have the option of contacting the California State Auditor.
+There are two ways to share information with the Auditor: Call the Whistleblower Hotline at (800) 952-5665, or mail it to Investigations, California State Auditor, P.O.
+Box 1019 Sacramento, CA 95812.